Orin + Jen Winter Wedding at Winter Park Headwaters Center

 Private Vows on the Snow

 After the first look, they stayed on the lake and read private vows to each other.
-Just the two of them, the snow, and their median team standing far enough back to give them space but close enough to catch the real stuff.
+Just the two of them, the snow, and the two of us hanging back far enough to give them space but close enough to catch the real stuff.

 A Friend at the Altar